NJ & PA Nursing Home Lawyers Fight for the Rights of Elderly Residents Who Are Not Properly Supervised

 Serving Clients in Trenton & Pennington, NJ

+As the loved one of a nursing home or assisted living facility resident, you probably worry about their well-being and capacity to withstand a trying circumstance.
 Families who place their elderly loved ones in a nursing home have high expectations for the facilities.
 After all, you’re probably paying quite a lot of money to ensure that your loved one is being cared for properly.
 However, far too many nursing homes in New Jersey and Pennsylvania have been disappointing families in recent years.
+It is the facility’s legal duty to provide a high standard of care and protect the security and safety of its residents at all times.
+Unfortunately, for many reasons, facilities fail to meet this duty of care, and their negligence results in a resident becoming lost or injured.
 When a nursing home leaves an elderly resident unattended, bad things can happen.
 For example, many elderly residents are seriously injured when they suffer a slip & fall after being allowed to wander around the nursing home unsupervised.

 Your loved one deserves to be kept safe.
 When a nursing home fails in its duty of care, the results can be devastating.
-The experienced nursing home negligence lawyers at Cohen & Riechelson are prepared to stand up for your loved one and demand that they be treated properly.
+If your loved one has been injured due to elopement or abandonment by the assisted living facility staff, the experienced nursing home negligence lawyers at Cohen & Riechelson are prepared to stand up for your loved one and demand that they be treated properly.
 We’ve represented countless resident abandonment cases in New Jersey and Pennsylvania, so we know what it takes to ensure favorable results in your case.
+Contact our attorneys at (609) 528-2596 today for a free consultation to learn how we can help you recover financial damages for their injuries, pain, and suffering.

 What Constitutes Abandonment and Elopement under NJ Law?

+Resident abandonment is a facility staff’s or administration’s failure to provide appropriate care and supervision for its residents on site.
+Many individuals at nursing care facilities require additional supervision and security measures to keep them safe and these nursing home residents should not be left unattended for long periods of time.
+Physically delicate or disabled residents are more likely to be injured when they are allowed to move about the facility unsupervised.
+When a resident is abandoned, it is often due to a failure on the part of nursing home staff or administrators.
 Resident abandonment is a violation of both state and federal nursing home laws.
-Many nursing home residents should not be left unattended for long periods of time.
-When a resident is abandoned, it is often due to a failure on the part of nursing home staff or administrators.

 Call CR Today; Protect Your Loved One against Nursing Home Resident Abandonment and Elopement in New Jersey or Pennsylvania

-Call Cohen & Riechelson today, or use our online contact form to schedule a free, in-person consultation.
-We stand up for victims of nursing home neglect, abuse, and abandonment.
+Call Cohen & Riechelson today at (609) 528-2596, or use our online contact form to schedule a free, in-person consultation.
+We stand up for victims of nursing home neglect, abuse, and abandonment in Princeton, Hightstown, Hamilton, Lawrence, Ewing, Robbinsville, Trenton, East Windsor, and other areas of New Jersey.
 Our knowledgeable nursing home negligence attorneys are here to provide professional legal guidance and strong advocacy.

 Nursing Home Related Content